Falasefemi2/uploadmusic/README.md

 ## Contributing

 We welcome contributions!
-To contribute to `@app`, please follow these guidelines:
+To contribute to `UploadMusic`, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.